Many children experience nightmares and night terrors, but most grow out of them. They don't cause any long-term psychological harm to your child.

 If your child returns quickly into deep sleep, they may have another episode.
 Making sure they're fully awake before they go back to sleep can break this cycle.

 Your child won't remember the episode the next morning, but it may still help to have a general chat to find out if anything is worrying them and triggering the episodes.
 It will also help if they have a relaxing bedtime routine.
+Try not to discuss the episodes with your child in a way that worries them as this may increase their anxiety.

 If the night terror episodes are frequent and occur at a specific time every night, you may find that waking your child breaks the cycle.
 Wake your child 15 minutes before the anticipated time of the episode every night for seven days.
 This can disrupt their sleep pattern enough to stop the episodes without affecting sleep quality.